arcee-ai/PruneMe/README.md

 ## Advanced Use Cases

-By pruning larger models and continuing pre-training with domain-specific datasets, this strategy could revolutionize the way we merge smaller domain-adapted LLMs into larger ones through Data Flow Space (DFS) Merging, facilitating gradient-free learning.
+By pruning larger models and continuing pre-training with domain-specific datasets, this strategy could revolutionize the way we merge smaller domain-adapted LLMs into larger ones through Data Flow Space (DFS) Merging, facilitating efficient domain adaptation.

-For more details on evolutionary model merging, visit [Sakana AI's DFS Merging Overview](https://sakana.ai/evolutionary-model-merge/).